HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Rule Sets

 Rule sets provide the ability to define a group rules as an independent entity.
 Through [insert rules](#insert-rules), they can be incorporated into a compatible target.
 FSH behaves as if the rules in a rule set are copied into the target.
 As such, the inserted rules have to make sense where they are inserted.
 Once defined, a single rule set can be used in multiple places.
+If rules within a rule set are [indented](#indented-rules), the full paths are resolved from the indentation before the rule set is applied.
+Therefore, the indentation used in the rule set will not have any meaning in the target.

 All types of rules can be used in rule sets, including [insert rules](#insert-rules), enabling the nesting of rule sets in other rule sets.
 However, circular dependencies are not allowed.